olemb/dbfread/README.rst

   any type

 * aims to handle all variants of DBF files.
-(Currently only widely tested with Visual FoxPro, but has worked well with other variants.)
+(Currently only widely tested with Visual FoxPro, but should work well with other variants.)

 * support for 9 field types (date, float, integer, logical, memo, numeric, text, time and the Visual FoxPro specific flags).
 New types